Volunteers Needed: Events Team Members

-Architecture for Humanity New York is lead by a board of eight strategic directors who serve staggered two-year terms.
-We are seeking applicants to fill the vacancy of the Director of Events.
+Architecture for Humanity New York is lead by a board of seven strategic directors who serve staggered two-year terms.
+We are seeking applicants to fill the vacancy of the Managing Director, Director of Development and Director of Outreach and Advocacy.
 This position is open to everyone, but note that directors are volunteer and unpaid.
-Directors should expect to commit a minimum of five hours per week to the organization for the duration of their term beginning March 2013.
+Directors should expect to commit a minimum of ten hours per week to the organization for the duration of their term beginning September 2013-2015.

 Volunteers needed for 2 nights next week to assist Architecture for Humanity headquarters with running design charrettes for ReNew Jersey/ ReNew York schools.